 Commemorating almost 25,000 sailors that served and died in the First and Second World Wars, this impressive column sits on Southsea Common and looks over the start line for the race.
 Once the runners get underway, you’ll find the nearby event and charity village as well as the finish line for when the runners come back.

 Aside from being just a quick walk from Portsmouth Harbour station, Gunwharf Quays is a great spot to watch the runners while they’re still fresh!
-It’s also a great spot to grab a bite to eat before and after the race (whether you’re just there to watch or celebrating with a finisher) – and if you want to incorporate a little retail therapy into your day, we’re offering an extra 10% off your shopping there with SWR Rewards.
+It’s also a great spot to grab a bite to eat before and after the race (whether you’re just there to watch or celebrating with a finisher).

 Portsmouth’s first public park sits on the 3 mile marker and provides a beautiful open space to watch the run.
 First opened in 1878, you’ll find an aviary complete with peacocks and parrots, as well as a petting area with rabbits and guinea pigs – so there’s plenty to keep everyone entertained.

 The final mile takes runners past the spectacular South Parade Pier, which reopened in 2017.
 Now with events, entertainment, food and drink, it’s a perfect spot to cheer on the runners in the final stretch.

 Team up your day at the run with a visit to the museum of the Royal Navy.
 Watch the runners pass in the shadow of the HMS Warrior, or even from the deck of the world’s most famous ship the HMS Victory.
 Once it’s all over, head to the Mary Rose Museum to discover the remains of King Henry VIII’s favourite ship, or explore WWII history on board the M.33.

 After the Run